-According to Baker Hughes, a GE Company, the US active on-shore rig count peaked in November 2014 at 1,876 rigs and from this peak, declined in tandem with a drop in oil prices.
-This drop in oil prices was a result of world supply outpacing demand and OPEC's decision in November 2014 to hold production levels steady in order to defend its global market share.
+According to Baker Hughes, a GE Company (Baker Hughes, a GE Company ticker: BHGE:US), the US active on-shore rig count peaked in November 2014 at 1,876 rigs and from this peak, declined in tandem with a drop in oil prices.
+This drop in oil prices was primarily a result of world supply outpacing demand and OPEC's decision in November 2014 to hold production levels steady in order to defend its global market share.
 On-shore drilling activity in the US declined steadily through 2015 and reached a trough in May 2016 when the average active rig count bottomed at 380 rigs.
-Throughout 2017, the US active rig count improved steadily and by the end of 2017 the active rig count stood at 911 rigs.
+Since the bottom, US active on-shore rig count improved steadily and by the end of 2018 the active rig count stood at 1,059.
+Also during that period, the percentage of wells drilled horizontally and the lengths of respective laterals increased as well.

-Drilling activity trends in the WCSB have been largely consistent with what occurred in the US.
-As Canada experienced a peak of 411 rigs in October 2014 (according to the Canadian Association of Oilwell Drilling Contractors), a bottoming of rig count at 35 rigs in May 2016, and then a steady increase to 212 rigs by December
+From 2016 to mid-2018, drilling activity trends in the WCSB have been largely consistent with what occurred in the US.
+According to the Canadian Association of Oilwell Drilling Contractors, Canada experienced a bottoming of rig count at 35 rigs in May 2016, and then a steady increase to 237 rigs by July 2018 (taking into account seasonal variations typical to the WCSB).
+However, drilling activity in Canada at the end of 2018 was more subdued with rig counts in December averaging 140.